apache/cordova-docs/docs/en/edge/cordova/inappbrowser/window.open.md

     - __toolbar__:  set to `yes` or `no` to turn the toolbar on or off for the InAppBrowser (defaults to `yes`)
     - __enableViewportScale__:  Set to `yes` or `no` to prevent viewport scaling through a meta tag (defaults to `no`).
     - __mediaPlaybackRequiresUserAction__: Set to `yes` or `no` to prevent HTML5 audio or video from autoplaying (defaults to `no`).
-    - __allowInlineMediaPlayback__: Set to `yes` or `no` to allow inline HTML5 media playback, displaying within the browser window rather than a device-specific playback interface.
+    - __allowInlineMediaPlayback__: Set to `yes` or `no` to allow in-line HTML5 media playback, displaying within the browser window rather than a device-specific playback interface.
 The HTML's `video` element must also include the `webkit-playsinline` attribute (defaults to `no`)
     - __keyboardDisplayRequiresUserAction__: Set to `yes` or `no` to open the keyboard when form elements receive focus via JavaScript's `focus()` call (defaults to `yes`).
     - __suppressesIncrementalRendering__: Set to `yes` or `no` to wait until all new view content is received before being rendered (defaults to `no`).
     - __presentationstyle__:  Set to `pagesheet`, `formsheet` or `fullscreen` to set the [presentation style](http://developer.apple.com/library/ios/documentation/UIKit/Reference/UIViewController_Class/Reference/Reference.html#//apple_ref/occ/instp/UIViewController/modalPresentationStyle) (defaults to `fullscreen`).